darkforest-eth/plugins/README.md

 2. Copy an already existing plugin directory and rename it to the name of your plugin.

 After you've created a new plugin directory, update the `index.md`, `plugin.js`, `screenshot.png` files to fit your plugin.
-You can also add additional information to the `README.md` that might help other users or developers with your plugin.
+Make sure to add additional information to the comments of the `plugin.js` that might help other users or developers with your plugin.

 Feel free to add additional information to your plugin directory, such as we did with `remote-explorer`.